igordejanovic/parglare/docs/index.md

 * **Integrated scanner**

     There is no lexing as a separate phase.
 There is no separate lexer grammar.
-    The parser will try to reconize token during parsing at the given location.
+    The parser will try to recognize token during parsing at the given location.
     This brings more parsing power as there are no lexical ambiguities introduced by a separate lexing stage.
 You want variables in your language to be named like some of the keywords?
 No problem.